Subscribe to our newsletter for FREE pet updates

 When medical issues have been either ruled out or resolved and you’ve narrowed the problem down to an issue of compulsive behavioral licking, treatment should be focused on stress reduction and environmental enrichment.

-Most cats enjoy interacting with their humans, so take time every day to be present with your kitty to insure her emotional and social needs are being met.
+Most cats enjoy interacting with their humans, so take time every day to be present with your kitty to ensure her emotional and social needs are being met.

-Also be sure to get your cat moving every day with interactive toys like a laser pointer or wand toy.
-I think many cats today are bored to the point that it’s unhealthy, so it’s important to provide yours with options for mental stimulation throughout the day.
+Also, be sure to get your cat moving every day with interactive toys like a laser pointer or wand toy.
+Many cats today are bored to the point that it’s unhealthy, so it’s important to provide yours with options for mental stimulation throughout the day.

-Catios (cat patios) and safe time spent outside can also be wonderful for indoor cats because it allows them to experience the natural world.
+Catios (cat patios) and safe time spent outside are also wonderful for indoor cats because these allow them to experience the natural world.
 Open the curtains or blinds before you leave for work so she can see outside.
 Consider installing window perches and playing kitty videos while you’re away.

 Brushing your cat’s coat is beneficial for removing loose hair and cutting down on hairballs, and many kitties really enjoy the attention.

 Talk to an integrative veterinarian about titers, in place of unnecessary vaccines and add in natural stress remedies for anxious cats.
-I’ve had good success using flower essences, homeopathics and acupuncture with stressed kitties.
-Also consider feline facial pheromone sprays such as Feliway.
+Consider using flower essences, homeopathy and acupuncture with stressed kitties, as well as feline facial pheromone sprays such as Feliway.
+CBD oil is also very beneficial for stressed cats, as are catnip, silver vine and valerian root.

 Most importantly, you need to be patient, and please don’t ever punish your cat for overgrooming, as it will only make the situation much worse.
 Excessive grooming problems take time to resolve, much like any other compulsive behavior.